 - If you use a shared device, make sure you don’t click “Remember me” when logging in.

-Unlock extra features with Flume, an Instagram app for Mac
+Unlock extra features with Grids, an Instagram app for Mac

-Upload photo and video content right from your Mac’s screen.
-Click on the photo icon in the bottom left corner of Flume to open the upload window.
-Drag in or select your photo/video and click Upload.
+- Upload photo and video content right from your Mac’s screen.
+Click on the plus button and add your media.
 That’s it.
 A lifesaver if you use Mac for editing your visuals.
 Instead of transferring photos and videos to a phone, you’ll be able to post directly to Instagram.

 Delete or deactivate, that’s the question